-This is the start of my 7th year as a counselor educator.
+This is my 8th year as a counselor educator.
 I received my Ph.D. in Counselor Education and Supervision from Old Dominion University in Norfolk, VA in May 2012.
-My dissertation was on counselor competency in working with people with disabilities, which is an area I continue to research, consult, and present on.
+My dissertation focused on counselor competency in working with people with disabilities, which is an area I continue to research, consult, and present on.

 I received my master's degree in Marriage and Family Therapy from East TN State University in Johnson City, TN.
 After I received my master's degree, I worked in student affairs for three years in the roles of resident director, undergraduate admissions counselor, and residence life area coordinator.

 In addition to my work experience in student affairs, I have provided counseling services community agencies in Norfolk, VA and Chicago.
 I have also conducted several workshops for Chicago community agencies in the areas of multiculturalism, diversity, and microaggressions in the workplace.